-Keywords: core emotional energy, happiness, positivity, Western world.
+KEYWORDS: core emotional energy, happiness, Law of Attraction, LOA, positivity, social psychology, sociology, Western countries, Western world.

 In this blog post I am going to talk a little bit about happiness: What are we looking at, in terms of “the big picture”, when it comes to people’s “core emotional energy”?
 In other words, how “negative” or how “positive” are people, in general, in the whole population?

 I will be limiting myself in my evaluation here to the Western world (North America and Europe), since those are the only countries that I have been living in, myself, for any length of time.
 So the following should be seen as an “informal” observation about the population, not as some kind of attempt of doing professional sociology, or social psychology.

 My purpose here is simply to very roughly describe the current state of affairs: what is the “real” status of the population?
 If we know the answer to that question, then we can use it to our personal advantage in our everyday lives.